microsoft/fluentui/packages/office-ui-fabric-react/src/components/ContextualMenu/docs/ContextualMenuDos.md

-- Do use ContextualMenu to display commands.
+- Use ContextualMenu to display commands.
-- Do divide groups of commands with rules.
+- Divide groups of commands with rules.
-- Do use selection checks without icons.
+- Use selection checks without icons.
-- Do provide submenus for sets of related commands that aren’t as critical as others.
+- Provide submenus for sets of related commands that aren’t as critical as others.